Tag Archives: 1916

 By 1911, Thomas and Mary had moved to London, and were boarding at the house of Joseph and Rosetta Johnson, at 5 Knivet Road in Fulham, Middlesex.
 Thomas was listed as being an army pensioner, while Mary was employed as a domestic cook.

 At this point, Thomas’ trail goes cold.
 It is likely that he was called upon when war broke out, but there are no records to confirm where or how he served.
-He passed away in July 1916, and was laid to rest in All Saints’ Churchyard, Kington Magna, which would suggest that he and Mary had moved there to be closed to her family.
+He passed away in July 1916, and was laid to rest in All Saints’ Churchyard, Kington Magna, which would suggest that he and Mary had moved there to be close to her family.

 Private William Cox